Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 What is schedule variance?

 Schedule variance is a term used in accounting that refers to the difference between actual earnings and what the company expects to earn.
-This can be caused by various factors, including unexpected changes in customer demand, mergers and acquisitions, and employee turnover.
+Various factors, including unexpected changes in customer demand, mergers and acquisitions, and employee turnover, can cause this.
 When schedule variance is significant, it can impact a company’s financial health.

 When companies are looking to calculate their schedule variance, they use an index known as the schedule variance index (SVI).
 The SVI is a numerical indicator that shows the degree to which actual earnings fall short of what was expected.
 It ranges from 0 (no variance) to 100 (maximum deviation).